 Related Job Titles for this Occupation:

-- Banquet Stewardess
+- Cargo Vessel Stewardess

-- Fountain Manager
+- Kosher Dietary Service Manager

 The states with the most job growth for Food Preparation & Serving Worker Supervisor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Ohio, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.

-Food Preparation & Serving Worker Supervisor Salary
+How Much Does a Food Preparation & Serving Worker Supervisor Make?

 Food Preparation and Serving Worker Supervisors who work in New Jersey, Vermont, or Delaware, make the highest salaries.